5 midwife myths: From epidural to insurance, midwives can deliver

 Here are some answers and explanations about the top myths I've encountered as a midwife:

-Midwives have prescribing authorities and can get the laboring mother an epidural or other pain medication the same way a doctor can.
-There is one difference between a midwife and a doctor in this respect: A midwife will often be a bit more patient with labor progression.
-During the labor, midwives will often help patients manage pain with different positions and techniques, which can help delay or even negate the need for drugs.
+Fact: Midwives have prescribing authority and can get the laboring mother an epidural or other pain medication.
+During labor, midwives will often help patients manage pain with different positions and techniques, which can help delay or even negate the need for drugs.

-Every licensed midwife in Washington has undergone extensive training and practice, but it’s important to know that there are different types of midwives.
-In Washington, both Certified Nurse Midwives and Licensed Midwives are recognized.
-Certified Nurse Midwives have a nursing degree and receive specialized training in midwifery; Licensed Midwives must complete three years in a state-approved midwifery education program, then pass an exam.
+Fact: Every licensed midwife in Washington has undergone extensive training and practice, but it’s important to know that there are different types of midwives.
+In Washington, both Certified Nurse-Midwives and Licensed Midwives are recognized.
+Certified Nurse-Midwives have a nursing degree, specialized training in midwifery and meet a specific number of deliveries before they practice.
+Licensed Midwives must complete three years in a state-approved midwifery education program, then pass an exam.

 I was drawn to become a midwife because pregnancy and childbirth are so amazing, I wanted to be a part of them every day.
 I know many of my colleagues who feel similarly — and together, we help provide a high level of care for women of all socioeconomic backgrounds.

-Jodee Gutierrez, ARNP, is a Certified Nurse Midwife at the MultiCare Women’s Health & Wellness Center in Gig Harbor.
+Jodee Gutierrez, ARNP, is a Certified Nurse-Midwife at the MultiCare Women’s Health & Wellness Center in Gig Harbor.
 In addition to obstetrics, she provides annual exams, women’s wellness, birth control, and has a special interest in adolescent care, while incorporating health and wellness coaching into her practice.
-Learn more about MultiCare’s nurse midwifery services.

 About The Author